 Figure 5.2.2.2.5-1: Requesting a UE's Session Management Subscription Data

-1. The NF service consumer (e.g. SMF) sends a GET request to the resource representing the UE's session management subscription data, with query parameters indicating the selected network slice and/or the DNN and/or supported-features and/or plmn-id.
+1. The NF service consumer (e.g. SMF) sends a GET request to the resource representing the UE's session management subscription data, with query parameters indicating the selected network slice and/or the DNN and/or supported-features and/or plmn-id and/or shared-data-ids.
+The optional query parameter shared-data-ids may be included by the NF service consumer to indicate to the UDM that shared data identified by the shared-data-ids are already available at the NF service consumer.

 2a.
 On success, the UDM responds with "200 OK", the message body containing the UE's session management subscription data (an array of SessionManagementSubscriptionData objects and/or SharedDataIds, one array element per S-NSSAI) as relevant for the requesting NF service consumer.
+If the UE's SmSubsData contains the attribute shared data identified by shared data ids that are not already available at the NF consumer (i.e. the shared data IDs are not included in the shared-data-ids query parameter in the GET request message), the UE's SmSubsData sent in the 200 OK message body may also contain a list of shared Data relevant to the UE but not yet available at the NF service consumer.

 2b.
 If there is no valid subscription data for the UE, or if the UE subscription data exists, but the requested session management subscription is not available (e.g. query parameter contains network slice and/or DNN that does not belong to the UE subscription), HTTP status code "404 Not Found" shall be returned including additional error information in the response body (in the "ProblemDetails" element).